taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **How does it work?**

 1. NGINX passes handling for PHP request to nginx-mod-lsapi;
-2. nginx-mod-lsapi use liblsapi to transfer request to lsphp parent process;
+2. nginx-mod-lsapi uses liblsapi to transfer request to the lsphp parent process;
-3. lsphp is forking child process which executes the request and returns data to nginx-mod-lsapi;
+3. lsphp forks the child process, which executes the request and returns data to nginx-mod-lsapi;

 * If there are no requests for lsapi_pgrp_max_idle seconds, lsphp parent process will be terminated;
 * If there are no lsphp child processes available when a new request comes, the new lsphp child process will be created;
-* lsphp childs process concurrent requests simultaneously;
+* lsphp children process concurrent requests simultaneously;
 * The maximum number of simultaneously running lsphp child processes can be set by the lsapi_backend_children directive.

 **What is lsphp?**

 lsphp - PHP + LSAPI.
 What is PHP LSAPI?
-[LiteSpeed Server Application Programming Interface](https://www.litespeedtech.com/open-source/litespeed-sapi/php) (LSAPI) is designed specifically for seamless, optimized communication between LiteSpeed Web Server and third-party web applications.
-Now with nginx-mod-lsapi this protocol is available for NGINX.
+[LiteSpeed Server Application Programming Interface](https://www.litespeedtech.com/open-source/litespeed-sapi/php) (LSAPI) is designed specifically for seamless, optimized communication between the LiteSpeed Web Server and third-party web applications.
+With nginx-mod-lsapi, this protocol is now available for NGINX.

 Using nginx-mod-lsapi, we have seen the higher performance than NGINX with fastcgi+php-fpm, easier installation than php-fpm and easier integration with any control panel. nginx-mod-lsapi means faster and more stable dynamic web pages.

 **Optional requirements**

-* Configured LVE containers for end-users ( **recommended - higher security level** );
+* Configured LVE containers for end-users ( **recommended - control over resource consumption** );
 * Enabled CageFS for end-users ( **recommended - higher security level** );
 * PHP Selector with alt-php - an easy way to select different PHP versions for each end-user provided by CloudLinux OS Shared;
 * ea-php - alternative to alt-php provided by cPanel (for cPanel only).